Aashishsharma/Learnings/React/React.md

   c. for each component conver jsx into react elements using React.createElement() method
   d. compare old react elem tree when newly generated tree and send only the elems which are different to the commit phase

-### Re-render cases

-1. If we setState same value as initial val, omponent won't re-render
-2. Same val set in setState after re-render, react will re-render that component one more time (as a saftey measure) and after that is still same val, it will not re-render

-#### 1. Array and objects

-React won't re-render if we mutate arrays or objects, we need to create a new reference to array / objs and then use it in setState to cause the re-render

-**Using arrays and objects as state variables**
-Usestate for array use spread operator to update array as state

-1. Add at end [...oldarr, newItem]
-2. Add at start [newItem, ...oldarr]
-3. Add in between [...oldarr.slice(0,index), newItem, oldarr.slice(index)]

-Remove array elem

-1. remove first - Use slice(1)
-2. remove last - slice(0, len-1)
-3. remove inbetween [...oldarr.slice(0, index), ...oldarr.slice(index+1)

 ------------------------------------------------------------------------------